Common Data Visualization Missteps on the Web

 - Letting the generated image scale like a photo

 - Redrawing the graph (or parts of it) when the page resizes

-There’s a catch, though: Explorative visualization takes extra time to make, and there’s no guarantee that users will even use it.
-The New York Times famously found that only about 15% of their audience took advantage of interactive elements.
+There’s a catch with interactivity, though: Explorative visualization takes extra time to make, and there’s no guarantee that users will even use it.
+The New York Times found that only about 15% of their audience took advantage of interactive elements.

-Like everything else we’ve talked about, it comes down to a couple extra considerations:
+Like everything else we’ve talked about, it comes down to a couple considerations:

 - Interactivity is great for engaged users, but don’t reveal your core insight through it